Richard Roeper: Film critic

-After Gene Siskel of Siskel & Ebert died on Saturday, February 20, 1999, Roger Ebert co-hosted the show with nearly 30 guest critics.
+After Gene Siskel of Siskel & Ebert died on February 20, 1999, Roger Ebert co-hosted the show with nearly 30 guest critics.
 After ten appearances on the program, Roeper was offered the opportunity to co-host the popular film review show with Ebert permanently.
 The series was renamed Ebert & Roeper and the Movies in 2000.
 The title was shortened to Ebert & Roeper in 2001.
 Before this, he conducted an interview in 1995 with Siskel and Ebert to commemorate the 20th anniversary of their partnership.

 Beginning in August 2006, while his co-host Roger Ebert was recovering from cancer surgery, Roeper was joined by numerous guest critics, including Clerks director Kevin Smith, The Tonight Show host Jay Leno, and singer-songwriter John Mellencamp.
 On Sunday, July 20, 2008, Roeper announced that he was leaving the show in mid-August and would return with a new show later in the year.
 However, plans for a new program starring Roeper failed to materialize.

 Between 2009 and late 2010, Roeper contributed video reviews to Starz.
-In December 2010, he moved to ReelzChannel, where he contributed a segment titled Richard Roeper's Reviews every weekday at 5:00 PM ET.
+In December 2010, he moved to ReelzChannel, where he contributed a segment titled Richard Roeper's Reviews every weekday at 5:00 pm ET.
 Roeper remained with the network until early 2015.
 In early 2013, Roeper began contributing film reviews to RogerEbert.com.
-On September 12, 2013, it was announced that Roeper will replace Roger Ebert as the main movie critic for the Chicago Sun-Times after his death on April 4, 2013 at the age of 70.
+On September 12, 2013, it was announced that Roeper would replace Roger Ebert as the main movie critic for the Chicago Sun-Times after his death on April 4, 2013, at the age of 70.
 In August 2014, Roeper became first-string film critic for the Chicago Sun-Times, where he made his debut reviewing Guardians of the Galaxy.
+He is a member of Chicago Film Critics Association.

+Since 2021, he has hosted a podcast entitled The Richard Roeper Show (formerly Screen Time with Roe and Roeper which he hosted with Roe Conn until 2022) for American Eagle, which airs every Tuesday and Thursday.

+On March 19, 2025, Roeper revealed that he accepted a buyout from the Sun-Times to terminate his employment, ending his time at the newspaper after a 39-year run.
+Despite this, he is expected to keep reviewing movies on his podcast and for Windy City Weekend on WLS-TV.
+Roeper's last review for the Sun-Times, published on March 20, 2025, was for Snow White.

+In 2025, Roeper became a regular contributor to RogerEbert.com.